kunshao/EECS498/README.md

     fquery.rambint.com

-You will need to login and give permission to our application to access your timeline.
+You will need to login to Facebook and give permission to our application to access your timeline.

 /* How to run the program locally*/